datalad-handbook/book/docs/basics/101-136-filesystem.rst

 dataset contents cannot be published to these services.
-Even though you could find a third party service of your choice and publish your dataset *and* the annexed data (see section :ref:`sharethirdparty`), you're feeling lazy today.
+Even though you could find a third party service of your choice and publish your dataset *and* the annexed data (see section :ref:`sharethirdparty`), you are feeling lazy today.
 And since it is only two files, and they are quite small, you decide to store them in Git -- this way, the files would be available without configuring an external data store.